-5.5 Coordination of Testing
+5.4 Testing requirements

-Where reasonably feasible, Testing will be coordinated by the BIU and other Anti-Doping Organisations through ADAMS or another system approved by WADA in order to maximise the effectiveness of the combined Testing effort and to avoid unnecessary repetitive Testing.
+- 5.4.1 The BIU will conduct test distribution planning and Testing as required by the International Standard for Testing and Investigations. - 5.4.2 Where reasonably feasible, Testing will be coordinated by the BIU and other Anti-Doping Organisations through ADAMS in order to maximise the effectiveness of the combined Testing effort and to avoid unnecessary repetitive Testing.

-5.6 Athlete Whereabouts Requirements
+5.5 Athlete whereabouts requirements

-5.6.1 IBU Registered Testing Pool
+5.5.1 IBU Registered Testing Pool

 A minimum of 30 male and 30 female Athletes designated by the BIU will comprise the IBU Registered Testing Pool (IBU RTP).
-Athletes in the IBU RTP are required to comply with the whereabouts requirements of Annex I of the International Standard for Testing and Investigations, including:
+Athletes in the IBU RTP are required to comply with the whereabouts requirements specified in the International Standard for Testing and Investigations, including: